-The user on left working on code in full-screen mode with large font, while the user on right tests code in the with file tree showing all project files
+The user on the left working on code in full-screen mode with large font, while the user on the right tests code in the file tree showing all project files

 For students, if someone accidentally overwrites or deletes code, you can use Code Playback to look at previous versions of code files and quickly copy-paste pieces to save them from the trash can.

 Additional Tools for Coding Collaboration Online

 As we hear of more users going online, we are attempting to make remote instruction as effortless as possible.
 Cursor presence is our most recent step in easing remote code collaboration.